hats-finance/hats-contracts/docs/roles.md

 - setMaxBountyDelay - Set the timelock delay for setting the max bounty
 - can call `setFeeSetter` set the feeSetter role
 - can call `setCommittee` but only if the committee has not checked in yet
-- can call `setPoolInitialized` Set an "initialized" flag to disable "setShares"
-- can call `setShares` but only if the pool is not initialized

 ## `HatVaults - Vault committee` (committee set by each vault)